Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Picture

-Purpose: This exercise demonstrates that the dog (including very small dogs) will come to the handler and allow the handler to attach a leash, even while being pleasantly distracted.
+Purpose: This exercise demonstrates that the dog (including very small dogs) will come to the handler and allow the handler to attach a leash, even while being pleasantly distracted and that the handler can comfortably handle equipment changes and dog at the same time.

 Procedure: The handler will attach a 10-foot light line to the dog.
 The handler will cue the dog to stay and walk to the end of the line.
 The evaluator will attempt to distract the dog by petting it.
 When signaled by the evaluator, the handler will call the dog.
 The handler may pat the floor and use verbal encouragement, but no food or toys, to bring the dog close enough.
 When the dog reaches the handler, they must reattach the dog's leash and remove the 10-foot line, without letting go of the dog.
+Handler must demonstrate comfort with changing & organizing equipment.
 Very small dogs that have been carried during other parts of the evaluation must complete this floor exercise on the floor.

 Exercise 12 - Reaction to a Neutral Dog